Watmonitor

 Are there additional source codes available beyond those in the Watmonitor app?

 Yes, there are several additional source codes available on GitHub that are compatible with the Watmonitor interface.
-These include examples for Arduino with Ethernet (ENC or Wiznet series), ESP8266, ESP32, and other transmission technologies such as LoRaWAN and Sigfox IoT.
+These include examples for Arduino with Ethernet (ENC or Wiznet series), ESP8266, ESP32, and other transmission technologies such as LoRaWAN and Sigfox LPWAN.
 You can access these source codes by clicking the "Sensor node examples" button at the top of this page.

 The Watmonitor web app offers full language translations for the following languages: English, German, Russian, Spanish, French, and Slovak, making it accessible to a global audience.